Children--even babies--can be spontaneously kind and helpful.

 Why do young children behave this way?
 It may depend on many factors, including a child's

 But it also appears that kids enjoy helping.
-As I note in this blog post, experiments suggest that toddlers feel happy when they give (Aknin et al 2012).
+As I note in this blog post, experiments suggest that toddlers feel happy when they give to others (Aknin et al 2012).

 So it seems that young children are inclined to spontaneous acts of kindness.
 What happens when adults try to improve on this situation?